SandyyyZheng/JailbreakSystem/README.md

 ## 📖 License

-This project is licensed under the MIT License.
+This project is MIT-licensed.

 ## 👻 Acknowledgments

 - OpenAI/Anthropic for providing the API
-- Undergraduate Graduation Design for HFUT
+- 2025 Graduation Design for HFUT
-- Relies **heavily** on Claude-3.5-sonnet and Claude-3.7-sonnet to construct framework and fix bugs.
+- Relies **heavily** on [Cursor](https://www.cursor.com/) (mainly claude-3.5-sonnet & claude-3.7-sonnet) to construct framework and fix bugs.
 Kudos to AI🤖!